On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Appendix

 is differentiable to every order and that partial derivatives and integral can be switched.
 In particular, if we apply the Dirac operator $\cD$ to (\ref{equazionesmooth}), it is not difficult to see that (\ref{equazionesmooth}) solves the Dirac equation.
-The claim is proved.
-We now proceed with the proof.

-In the special case of functions $\varphi\in\cF(\scC_{c,x}^\infty(\bR^3,\bC^4))$, the function $\tilde{u}_\varphi$ must coincide with $u_\varphi=\mathrm{E}_0\circ\cF^{-1}(\varphi)\in\Sol$, for they are both smooth solutions of (\ref{solutiondirac}) and coincide at $t=0$.
-Let us go back to general functions $\varphi\in\scS_p(\bR^3,\bC^4)$.
+In the special case of functions $\varphi\in\cF(\mathcal{C}_{0,x}^\infty(\bR^3,\bC^4))$, the function $\tilde{u}_\varphi$ must coincide with $u_\varphi=\mathrm{E}\circ\cF^{-1}(\varphi)\in\Sol$, for they are both smooth solutions of (\ref{solutiondirac}) and coincide at $t=0$.
+Let us go back to general functions $\varphi\in\mathcal{S}_p(\bR^3,\bC^4)$.
 It holds that